eryl/acroface-submission/README.md

 #### Limiting participants

 If you wish to limit which subjects (videos) are part of the datasets, you can add a `subjects.txt` file in the experiment dataset root (e.g. `dataset/acroface_ml_dataset` in the example above).
-This text file should have one subject code
+This text file should have one subject code per line an the experiment framework will only use subjects listed.

 ## Experiments
 Now that all data is set up, we can start running our experiments.
-They are divided according to the pre-trained model we'll use for our classification, with the following ones:
+They are defined by configuration files divided according to the pre-trained model we'll use for our classification, with the following ones:

 ```
-densenet_experiment_pretrain_20hp.py  farl_experiment_pretrain_10hp.py  inceptionv3_experiment_pretrain_20hp.py  resnet_experiment_pretrain_20hp.py
+config/densenet_experiment_pretrain_20hp.py
+config/farl_experiment_pretrain_10hp.py
+config/inceptionv3_experiment_pretrain_20hp.py
+config/resnet_experiment_pretrain_20hp.py
 ```

 The experiments look almost exactly the same, the difference is what model config file to load, and the different number of hyper parameter trials to perform.
 FaRL is significantly more costly to train, so is alotted fewer number of trials.

+### Making dataset splits

 Before we run the experiments, we need to set up the dataset splits.
 This is done beforehand for two main reasons: determinism across model runs (the models will be trained on the same cross validation folds) and checking (easier to inspect the dataset split to assure proper disjoint splits).
 The dataset split script uses an experiment config to determine how to split the data, since this is the same in all our experiments we can use any one of them: